 As two actions, you suggest a course of activity (limited to a sentence or two) and magically influence a creature within 5 meters that can hear and understand you.
 Creatures that can’t be charmed are immune to this effect.
 The suggestion must be worded in such a manner as to make the course of action sound reasonable.
 Asking the creature to stab itself, throw itself onto a spear, immolate itself, or do some other obviously harmful act automatically negates the effect of the spell.

-The target must make a Will saving throw.
+The creature must make a Reflex saving throw.

 You can also specify conditions that will trigger a special activity during the duration.
 For example, you might suggest that a group of soldiers give all their money to the first beggar they meet.
 If the condition isn’t met before the spell expires, the activity isn’t performed.

-You can target one additional creature for each additional mana or psi expended.
-The creatures must be within 9 meters of each other when you target them.
+You can target one additional creature for each additional mana expended.
+The creatures must be within 5 meters of each other when you target them.